jennybc/swcR_duke/README.md

 Jenny and Ben continued to make changes to the repo, e.g. adding README.md and LICENSE, and providing various live demonstrations of using git and github to collaborate on this project.
 You will see some commits that are silly but are just us demonstrating something.
 Jenny and Ben purposely edited the same file and committed, so we could show them how merging worked.

 After Ben had covered `make`, we set about making final preparations to some of our R scripts so they could be used in an automated pipeline managed by `make`.
 There are several commits related to these preparations.
-There is one remaining "gremlin" in which one of our automated reports is not successfully including a figure.
-Fixing this is on Jenny's to do list, it's probably merely a path issue relating to where the figures are being stored and sought.
+At end of boot camp, there was one "gremlin" in which an automatically generated HTML report did not include a figure.
+This has been fixed.
+Short version: make sure you're using `knitr` version 1.2 or later.
+Long version: look at (closed) issue #2 on this repo.

 Overall, we were quite pleased with how this all worked together.
 Day 1 stood well by itself and then that material gave us a great opportunity to apply everything we were learning on Day 2: file and directory manipulation from the command line, version control and collaboration, and automating a workflow with `make`.